wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 ### Update the App Component

-Now, we need to modify the default `App.js` to integrate Wormhole Connect.
+Now, we need to modify the default `App.js` file to integrate Wormhole Connect:

 1. Open `src/App.js` and replace the content with the following code: